marcwebbie/passpie/README.rst

     # Initialize git history on an existing database
     passpie log --init

-Reseting and purging a database
+Reseting and purging a database:

 .. code:: bash